 Every Sunday during the college football season, BTN analyst Gerry DiNardo hits Twitter to share his thoughts from the previous day’s slate of games.
-What did DiNardo have to say about the Big Ten after a 7-3 performance in Week 4?
+What did DiNardo have to say about the first weekend of Big Ten action?
 Read all of his Sunday Ruminations in this post.

 Every Saturday during the football season, BTN.com senior writer Tom Dienhart offers his Snap Reactions to every Big Ten game.
 See his thoughts from the Big Ten’s three early Week 5 games in this post.
 Among his thoughts: Is it time to put Matt McGloin in the conversation for Big Ten Offensive Player of the Year?